Frank Spotnitz

-Frank Charles Spotnitz is an American television screenwriter and executive producer, best known for his work on The X-Files and The Man in the High Castle.
 Spotnitz is also the chief executive officer and founder of Big Light Productions, a London- and Paris-based production company, which specializes in international television series, including drama, comedy and documentaries.
 Spotnitz's career includes creating, writing and producing series with networks, cable, streaming and other broadcast platforms around the world.

-Under the Big Light banner, Spotnitz has produced: Amazon's Emmy-winning The Man in the High Castle; Medici: Masters of Florence, and two seasons of Medici: The Magnificent (RAI, Netflix, SFR Play); The Indian Detective (Netflix, CTV); Ransom (CBS, Global, TF1, RTL); season three of Crossing Lines (Tandem Productions / StudioCanal); and season two of Transporter: The Series (TNT, M6, HBO Canada).
-Most recently, Spotnitz co-created and executive-produced Leonardo, which is currently in production in Italy.
+Sponitz has been nominated for three Primetime Emmy Awards for his work on The X-Files, and won a Canadian Screen Award for creating the CTV comedy-drama series The Indian Detective.

 Early life

 Born in Camp Zama, Japan.
 Spotnitz's father is Jewish, though Spotnitz was not raised religiously.
 Spotnitz's father was a doctor in the US Army.
 His family moved around until they settled in Phoenix, Arizona.
 As a child, Spotnitz consumed television shows and films as much as he could, sometimes watching the same film two or three times in a row.
 Spotnitz attended Camelback High School, where he was inspired to pursue a career in Hollywood.

 Spotnitz graduated from the University of California, Los Angeles (UCLA) with a bachelor's degree in English literature in 1982, where he was a reporter for the Daily Bruin.
 He later received a MFA in screenwriting from the AFI Conservatory in 1991.